Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 The Verdict

-The best multivitamin for most men is Thorne Basic Nutrients 2/Day: third-party tested, built on bioavailable forms (methylfolate, not folic acid), no proprietary blends, at about $0.70 a day.
+The best multivitamin for most men is Thorne Basic Nutrients 2/Day: third-party tested, built on bioavailable forms (methylfolate, not folic acid), no proprietary blends, at about $1.20 a day after a mid-2026 price rise.
 For a men's-formulated option, NATURELO One Daily for Men is a solid whole-food-based pick, and Ritual Essential for Men 18+ is the most transparent on sourcing.
 The one men's-specific rule: most men do not need supplemental iron, so choose an iron-free formula unless a blood test says otherwise.
 As with any multivitamin, what matters is bioavailable nutrient forms, fully disclosed doses, and sensible amounts, not the 'for men' label or a long list of token herbs.

 See the full Multivitamin (General Adult) scorecard →